You're reading docs for Nextly Alpha. APIs may change between releases.

 Sorting

-Pass a field name to sort.
-Prefix with - for descending order:
+Pass a single field name.
+Prefix with - for descending:

-The depth parameter controls how deeply relationship and upload fields are populated:
+depth controls how many levels of relationship and upload fields to populate:

-• 0 (default) -- return relationship IDs only
+• 0 (default): return relationship IDs as strings.

-• 1 -- populate direct relationships with their document data
+• 1: populate direct relationships with their full document.

 depth: 1,